monnky/ComfyUI-Story2Video/README.md

 ##Format start##
 Character Descriptions

-Mira the Rabbit, Female, [HUMANOID]
+Mira, the Rabbit, Female, [HUMANOID]
 Age 10, Small rabbit girl with soft silver fur and bright, expressive amber eyes.
 Wears a brown traveler's tunic, dark brown boots, and a small leather satchel over her hip.
 Curious, brave, impatient, and always asking questions.

-Oliver the Turtle, Male, [HUMANOID]
+Oliver, the Turtle, Male, [HUMANOID]
 Age 11, Full Turtle head boy with a deep green shell featuring intricate golden vine patterns.
 Wears flowing earth-toned green robes and carries a rolled parchment map under his arm.
 Wise, thoughtful, and moves slowly.

-Lumi the Firefly, Female, [CREATURE]
+Lumi, the Firefly, Female, [CREATURE]
 Ancient, A glowing golden firefly no larger than a thumb.
 Has delicate translucent wings and a glowing body that pulses with warm yellow light.
 Speaks in a gentle, warm voice.

 Objects Descriptions